-What is the first cake you learned how to bake?
-One that you can taste just by looking at the recipe.
+What was the first cake you ever learned to bake?
+The kind you can almost taste just by reading the recipe.
 This Hot Milk Sponge Cake is just that recipe for me.
+It is a quick bake that's perfect for beginner bakers.

-This recipe is for a classic sponge cake, filled with jam and dusted with icing sugar—absolute perfection in its simplicity.
+- Why I love it: This recipe is for a classic sponge cake, filled with jam and dusted with icing sugar-absolute perfection in its simplicity.
+It also only bakes for 12 minutes, and you don't have to wait for the cake layers to cool before sandwiching them together with jam!

-If you love simple recipes for butter cakes, then you need to try this Apricot Loaf Cake, this Raspberry Loaf Cake, or this Marble Cake.
+If you love simple butter cake recipes, try this Apricot & Almond Loaf Cake, this Raspberry and White Chocolate Loaf Cake, or this easy Chocolate Marble Bundt Cake with a chocolate drip.

 Jump to: